 I grew up in Northern Ireland and these no-bake treats were a staple in the cake section of any cafe, alongside British classics like the Millionaire’s shortbread and flapjacks.
 It was only on leaving to come to England did I realise that they don’t exist across the water.
 Indeed, it appears they’re not even popular in the Republic of Ireland.

 They are called fifteens as are made from three main ingredients of which you need 15 of each: digestive biscuits, marshmallows and glacé cherries.
 I share with you this easy classic recipe that kids can also help out in.
 Make these the day before you wish to serve them so they can chill in the fridge.
 I sometimes make these for St. Patrick’s Day.

 - 15 digestives (½ a pack) or graham crackers,

 - 15 glacé cherries, halved (½ a tub)

 - 15 large marshmallows, quartered (½ a bag)

 - 75g desiccated coconut

 - Crush the digestives by either putting them into a ziplock bag and crushing with a rolling bin, or by blitzing it in a food processor.

-- Mix together with the halved glacé cherries and the quartered marshmallows
+- Mix together with the halved glacé cherries, the quartered marshmallows and condensed milk

 - Lay out some clingfilm/plastic wrap and put the desiccated coconut on it.